Deployment

 otherwise

-Once configured, you have to generate the entire configuration of the stack by running the following command:
+Once configured, generate the entire stack configuration by running:

-The script will generate multiple files containing environment variables that will be passed to the different services.
+This script creates multiple files containing environment variables for different services.

 Admin user

-Next, you have to create an admin user for both Colander and Threatr by running
+Create admin users for both Colander and Threatr by using the following commands:

 Backup

-Don’t forget to backup the credentials and the .envs
+Remember to backup your credentials and the .envs

 folder.